 - Exercise regularly – Although exercise is not a form of nutrition in the traditional sense, regular exercise can help “feed” your bones and minimize bone loss.
 Speak with your clinician to find an exercise program that will meet your specific needs.

 - Increase intake of calcium and vitamin D – It was Hippocrates that said let food be your medicine and medicine be your food.
 In the case of osteoporosis both calcium and vitamin D rich foods should be consumed.
 Vitamin D helps your body absorb calcium, which is important for bone formation.
-By building stronger bones with daily vitamins and minerals, you can combat the onset of osteoporosis.
-Be sure to speak with your doctor about the proper intake of these vitamins as too many may not be healthy.
+By building stronger bones with daily vitamins and minerals (not just calcium and vitamin D), you can combat the onset of osteoporosis.
+Do not be overly concerned whether you are getting the right intake of all the vitamins and minerals important for good bone health, as long as you are enjoying a healthy balanced diet you are more than likely getting all the nutrients important for good bone health.